 4. Finish with a call to action

-You should end your elevator pitch by asking for what you want to happen next.
+You can finish your elevator pitch by asking for what you'd like to happen next.
 Examples include asking for a meeting, expressing interest in a job, confirming you've fully answered an interview question or asking someone to be your mentor.

 When asking for what you want out of your career, it's important to give the conversation an action item that the other person can use to keep talking.
 If you've just met the other person, make a simple request that requires little on their part.

 If they agree to your request, be sure to thank them for their time and get their contact information.
 End the conversation with a concise and action-oriented farewell.
 If they don't agree to your request, gracefully end the conversation on a polite note and ask if they're willing to consider reconnecting at another time.

 Below are some additional elevator pitch examples from a variety of job titles that you can refer to when creating your own:

 “Hi.
 My name is Mark Brown.
 Thanks so much for sitting down with me today.
 After graduating with my bachelor's degree in business administration, I've spent the last three years building professional experience as an executive assistant.
 I've successfully managed end-to-end event coordination and have generated a strong professional network with my colleagues.
 I was excited to learn about this opportunity in the sports management space.
 I've always been passionate about the way sports bring cultures together and would love the opportunity to bring my project management and leadership abilities to this position.”